voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

                     instances

                 Raises:
-                    StopIteration: if there are no more samples to import
+                    StopIteration: if there are no more groups to import
                 """
                 # Implement loading the next group in your dataset here
                 pass